-Earn Your GED in Tennessee
+Earn Your GED or HiSET in Tennessee

 Am I Eligible?

-How Is the GED Exam Structured?
+How Are the GED and HiSet Exams Structured?

-How Do I Register for the GED?
+How Do I Register for the GED or HiSET?

-You must register and take the exam at your local official testing center.
+You must register online and take the exam at your local official testing center.
 You can locate a center near you through the Tennessee website.
 The fee is due at registration, and the cost may vary by center.

-How Do I Prepare for the GED?
+How Do I Prepare for the GED and HiSET?